DSStoffer/dsstoffer.github.io/Rtoot.md

 &#128312;&#128312;&#128312;&#128312;&#128312;

-&#10024; When you quit, R will prompt you to save an image of your current workspace.
+&#10024; __Ending a Session:__ When you quit, R will prompt you to save an image of your current workspace.
 Answering _yes_ will  save   the work  you have done so far, and load it when you next start R. We have never regretted selecting _yes_, but we have regretted answering _no_.

-If you want to __keep your files separated for different projects__, then having to set the working directory each time you run  R  is a pain.
+&#10024; __Organization:__ If you want to keep your files separated for different projects, then having to set the working directory each time you run  R  is a pain.
 If you use RStudio, then you can easily [create separate projects](https://support.posit.co/hc/en-us/articles/200526207).
 There are some easy work-arounds, but it depends on your OS.
 In Windows, copy the R shortcut into the directory you want to use for your project.
 Right click on the shortcut icon, select _Properties_, and remove the text in the _Start in:_ field; leave it blank and press _OK_.
 Then start R from that shortcut (works for RStudio too).

 - __Exercise:__  Create a directory that you will use for the course and use the tricks previously mentioned to make it your working directory (or use the default if you   do not care).
 Load `astsa` and use help to find out what is in the data file `cpg`.
 Write `cpg` as text to your working directory.